Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

+Process execution data \fabian{contains} information about the past process executions. \fabian{This data can be leveraged to \ingo{extract} insights and apply these insights to} resource allocations in the future.
+Process execution data is used for resource allocation in \luise{23} studies.
+Most studies use event logs (cf. Section~\ref{subsec:process_def}), also including resource information.
+Only \citet{Luo2019} use a simplified log, an activity-employee log where the executed activities, the employee, and needed duration are included.

-\paragraph{Process data} Process data is used for resource allocation in 16 studies.
-Eleven primary studies use them for preparation and five of them as input to the resource allocation technique directly.
-Eight out of the eleven studies in the former class employ the process data to identify some insights on resources of the process (i.e., characteristics of resources), e.g., their previous performance~\cite{arias2018all,huang2012resource,lee2019dynamic,zhao2015optimization}, their expertise~\cite{arias2018all,Luo2019,bellaaj2017obstacle}, their workload~\cite{arias2018all,bellaaj2017obstacle,zhao2015optimization}, their team compatibility~\cite{kumar2013optimal}, or their social context~\cite{lee2019dynamic}.
-Other studies identify characteristics of tasks during preparation for resource allocation, such as similarity between tasks~\cite{yaghoubi2016resource} or misallocations of tasks in the past~\cite{bellaaj2020avoiding}.
-Djedovic et al.~\cite{djedovic2018innovative} discover a process simulation model from the event log, which is then used as input. \\ As direct input, process data is used by some studies to mine rules for the allocation (3 studies)~\cite{huang2011mining,liu2012mining,schonig2018mining}.
-Pflug et al.~\cite{pflug2016application} use an event log to cluster similar tasks so that they can jointly be allocated to a resource, and Zhao et al.~\cite{zhao2016entropy} to create a resource allocation heuristic.
+\luise{17} primary studies use data to prepare an artifact for the resource allocation technique. \luise{A majority of these} studies \luise{(13 studies)} employ an event log to identify some insights on resources of the process (i.e., characteristics of resources), e.g., their previous performance\ifLong{~\citep{arias2018all,huang2012resource,lee2019dynamic,zhao2015optimization}}, their expertise\ifLong{~\citep{liu2013accelerating,arias2018all,Luo2019,bellaaj2017obstacle}}, their workload\ifLong{~\citep{arias2018all,bellaaj2017obstacle,zhao2015optimization}}, their team compatibility\ifLong{~\citep{kumar2013optimal}}, or their social context\ifLong{~\citep{liu2013accelerating,lee2019dynamic}}.
+Other studies identify characteristics of tasks during preparation for resource allocation, such as the similarity between tasks~\citep{yaghoubi2016resource} or misallocations of tasks in the past~\citep{bellaaj2020avoiding}. \luise{Finally, \citet{yeon2022experimental} discover an enhanced process model with the information on how often a performer has executed an activity from the event log, and} \citet{djedovic2018innovative} learn the process dynamics from the event log and discover a process simulation model with the distribution of the activities' duration, etc.

+\fabian{Six studies use process data as direct input.
+Of these, three studies use data to} mine rules for the allocation.
+Additionally, \citet{pflug2016application} use an event log to cluster similar tasks so that they can jointly be allocated and \luise{\citet{park2023optimizing} train a machine learning \ingo{models from event logs}.}

-\subsection{RQ3: Resource and task attributes}
+\subsection{RQ3: Resource and Task Attributes}

-In this subsection, we investigate \emph{RQ3 Which input data are used for resource allocation in business processes?} In a resource allocation, characteristics of both the tasks and resources can be considered to identify a fitting match.
-These characteristics are often encoded as task and resource attributes.
-Contrary to a previous study~\cite{arias2017towards}, we consider resource and task attributes separately.
+In this subsection, we investigate \emph{RQ3: Which input data are used for resource allocation in business processes?} In a resource allocation, characteristics of both the tasks and resources can be considered to identify a fitting match.
+These characteristics are often encoded as task and resource attributes \luise{ and then used as constraints in the resource allocation specification (cf. Definition~\ref{def:RAS})}.